 There were many things that happened to John after the stroke incident.
 He had an aggressive CPR, which fractured his ribs.
 He underwent a procedure to open a blocked artery.
 He was on multiple medications to sustain his heart, lungs, and kidney functions.
 He had a systemic infection.
 As a side effect of the antibiotics, another normal flora in the body was also killed, leading to another infection called C-difficile, which made his stools watery.
 He had frequent bouts of diarrhea.

 I honestly thought that those heroic procedures and life-sustaining treatments were not what John desired.
-I do not want them for myself or for my loved ones.
+I do not want them for myself or for my loved ones either.
 However, when we are incapable of expressing our wishes, someone else will make decisions for us.
 They are often members of our families.

 They are often carried away by their emotions.
 They may experience guilt for allowing their loved ones to die by foregoing treatments.
 They may also want to make up for unpleasant past experiences by doing everything at all costs for their loved ones.
 They may be unaware that their good intentions can cause undue burden and suffering for the patient.

 It’s time to bring our family together and start a conversation on advance care planning.
 The right time to talk about end-of-life care is now.
 We may take advantage of any opportunity when we are together to celebrate important occasions, like birthdays, anniversaries, Christmas or Thanksgiving.
 We can convene the family after the occasion and talk about important life issues.
 Let us ask important questions: Do I desire heroic treatments or life-sustaining treatments?
 Have I talked to and clarified with my family about my wishes?
 Have I found time to talk to a spiritual counselor or a member of the clergy to learn the teachings of my faith?
 Have I examined my conscience?
 Do I have an advance directive?

 Cover Illustration compliments of PEXELS,